US House Win by Ex-Combat Pilot Cements Republican Control

 It takes 218 seats to control the House.
 With the addition of the latest California results, Republicans have locked down 218 seats so far with Democrats claiming 211.

-In another key race in the state, Democratic Rep. Mike Levin beat back a tough challenge from Republican businessman Brian Maryott in a Southern California district that straddles Orange and San Diego counties.
+In another key race in the state, Democrat Rep. Mike Levin beat back a tough challenge from Republican businessman Brian Maryott in a Southern California district that straddles Orange and San Diego counties.

 With nearly all the votes counted, Levin had 52.65%, to 47.4% for Maryott.